TIP: Stocking up on seeds for SHTF only works if you're actively growing and rotating seeds!

 For the best germination rates, try to use all stored flower and vegetable seeds the next growing season.
 Seed health and viability goes down the longer the seeds are stored.
 How long can seeds be stored?

 From ehow, "Seed health and viability goes down the longer the seeds are stored.
-If you must store seeds longer, keep in mind that most types of seeds last approximately 3 years or less.
-For flowers, annuals typically last anywhere from one to three years, while perennial seeds can get stored for two to four years.
+If you must store seeds longer, keep in mind that most types of seeds last approximately 3 to 5 years for optimal germination.
+For flowers, annuals typically last anywhere from one to five years, while perennial seeds can get stored for two to four years.
 Regardless of the type of seed, the sooner it gets planted, the better.

 If you plan to save your own seeds they should be from produce that is very ripe but not rotten.
 Remember, cross-pollination is always a possibility when/if you plant in close proximity.